Romina Power: Acting career

 Power began trying out for film roles at age 12.
 She made her screen debut at age 14 in the Italian film Menage all'italiana, starring alongside Ugo Tognazzi and Anna Moffo.
 Power subsequently appeared in several films, achieving notoriety for acting in roles that highlighted her sex appeal.
 In December 1966, her role in the film How I Learned to Love Women came under attack from the Italian public and government, as well as the Catholic Church.
 Ludovico Montini, brother of Pope Paul VI, and other Christian Democratic senators charged that Power was forced to rehearse "lewd scenes for the film countless times."
 The Vatican newspaper, L'Osservatore Romano, called the film's moral content dubious and opined that minors should have been banned from viewing it.
 In 1969, her starring role in the film Marquis de Sade: Justine resulted in its banning in Italy and in the seizure of all prints.

 In an interview Power gave in 1966, she said that despite her typecasting she did not regard herself as a "Lolita."
 In a later interview in 1970, Power expressed regret for having let her mother choose sexually suggestive film roles for her.

-In 1983, Power declined the role of Deborah in Once Upon a Time in America, which had been privately offered to her by the director Sergio Leone.

 Musical fame

-Power's interest in music was awakened in her childhood by American musicals from the 1950s, Mexican Mariachi bands, and Italian music from the 1960s.
-In her early teens, Power discovered The Beatles and Bob Dylan, which inspired her to compose music.
-After receiving a guitar as a birthday gift, she learned chords and wrote her first songs.

 In 1975, Power and her husband Albano "Al Bano" Carrisi founded the singing duo Al Bano and Romina Power, which became a sensation in Continental Europe and Latin America.
 They released multiple albums in different languages and achieved 7th place for Italy in both the 1976 and 1985 Eurovision Song Contests.
 Their biggest hits included "Felicità", "Sharazan", and "Ci sarà".
-In 1989, after the overthrow of Nicolae Ceausescu, their song "Libertà" was played on Romanian national radio.
-Power was considered a sex symbol during the height of her career.
-Sir Terry Wogan of the BBC confessed that at the 1985 Eurovision Song Contest, he allocated points to Italy based on Power's sex appeal.